 @janesmithart (Twitter handle)

-Upload a headshot, logo of an image of your art for the profile picture.
+Upload a headshot, logo, or an image of your art for the profile picture.

-The rule of thumb is to keep the profile consistent on all of your marketing platforms, including your website, Facebook, Pinterest, and Instagram.
+The rule of thumb is to keep the profile consistent on your marketing platforms, including your website, Facebook, Pinterest, and Instagram.

 Add your elevator speech in your Twitter bio.
-The Twitter bio is where you can explain what your art business has to offer.
+The Twitter bio is where you can explain what your art business offers.
 You are only allowed 160 characters, so make every word count.

 Best Time Of Day To Post On Twitter

-There will be times during the day that you will want to publish your tweets so more people will see it.
+During the day, there will be times that you will want to publish your tweets so more people will see them.

-Tweets do not live long, so you want to try to focus on the best time to deliver your content.
+Tweets do not live long, so you want to focus on the best time to deliver your content.

-Tim Ferriss conducted a study and discovered when the best time to tweet during the day.
+Tim Ferriss conducted a study and discovered the best time to tweet during the day.